Aprilomt/ModelProj/README.md

 # ModelProj
-The all source code of MVIC will come soon.
+All source code of MVIC will come soon.